 The next step is to update this view in order to see and filter by the tags that you’ve created.
 Structure, Views.
 Now in this case I’m just going to duplicate that media view because I don’t want to really mess this up.

-- I'm going to leave it as autocomplete.
+- leave as autocomplete

-- I'm going expose this filter to visitors
+- expose this filter to visitors

 Head back over to content and media, and now you will notice that we’ve got two media tabs here.
 We could fix that in a little bit I just wanted to get through it quickly.

 You’ll note here there are the image tags added to this particular image and of course I can now filter by any tag!